Call/text 317.758.4865

 Do you have to use anesthesia to clean my pet’s teeth?

-• General exam before anesthesia to ensure your pet is healthy enough to go under anesthesia.
+• Pre-anesthesia bloodwork and a general exam to ensure your pet is healthy enough to go under anesthesia.

 • Tooth polishing